logo

 WE CARE - we have strived to see the world through our clients' eyes.
 We are simply there for you - through good times and bad.

-A Directors and Officers Liability Insurance Policy provides cover for Defence Costs and Damages that the Directors and Officers of a Company become legally liable to pay to the third parties on account of the financial and loss suffered by the third parties due to any wrongful act committed by the Directors or Officers in their Managerial Capacity.
-A Wrongful Act may be defined as Breach of Duty, Breach of Trust, Error, Omisssion, Negligence, Misstatement or Misleading Statement.
+A Directors and Officers Liability Insurance Policy (D&O) is a type of insurance policy which protects the Directors and Officers of a Company against lawsuits alleging Wrongful Acts committed by them in their managerial capacity.
+The D&O Policy provides cover for Defence Costs and Damages that the Directors and Officers of a Company become legally liable to pay on account of the financial losses suffered by the third parties due to any Wrongful Act committed by the Directors or Officers in their Managerial Capacity.
+A Wrongful Act is defined as Breach of Duty, Breach of Trust, Error, Omission, Negligence, Misstatement or Misleading Statement.

-So, if a Director or Officer takes a decision on behalf of the Company which goes wrong, a Directors and Officers Insurance Policy will insure the Directors and Officers for the Defence Costs and Damages that they become legally liable to pay.
-The D&O Insurance Policy Coverage includes payment for Court Awards, Defence Costs or Legal Representation Costs incurred by the insured.
+So, if a Director or Officer takes a decision on behalf of the Company which goes wrong, a Directors and Officers Insurance Policy will insure the Directors and Officers for the Defense Costs and Damages that they become legally liable to pay.
+The Coverage includes payment for Court Awards, Defence Costs or Legal Representation Costs incurred by the insured.

 A Directors and Officers Insurance Policy is also known as a D&O Liability Insurance Policy or a Management Liability Policy.

-When Directors and Officers of a Company are making decisions, it could be decisions with respect to opening new branches or hiring new employees or decisions with respect to investments, these decisions are made on behalf of the Company.
+When Directors and Officers of a Company are making decisions, it could be decisions with respect to expansion or hiring new employees or decisions with respect to investments, these decisions are made on behalf of the Company.
 These decisions are not their personal decisions.
 These decisions benefit the employees, stakeholders and shareholders as well.

 But if these decisions go wrong, the Directors and Officers are held liable for these decisions.
 An adverse judgement may also put the Director's personal assets at risk.